Did you know?

 In the early 1960s, a decision was made to demolish all the properties in Alex.
 Family accommodation was to be eliminated and 25 hostels, each housing about 2 500 people were to be built, but the global political backlash that followed the 1976 Soweto uprisings forced the government to reconsider this approach and Alexandra was given full status as a residential area in 1979.
 The infamous hostels can be seen on a tour of Alexandra township today.

-Besides a wealth of struggle history sites, an Alexandra township tour reveals revitalisation is happening at every level – from a new Pan African shopping centre, to extensive greening and clean-up projects and a proposed FIFA Football of Hope multi-purpose sporting facility.
+Besides a wealth of struggle history sites, an Alexandra township tour reveals revitalisation is happening at every level – from a new Pan African shopping centre, to extensive greening and clean-up projects.

 Travel tips & Planning info